The Future of Wearable Technology in Healthcare

 Post-Discharge RPM: Monitoring Patients After Hospital Release

-Hospitals are using wearable kits to track vitals and behavior in the days after discharge.
+Hospitals are using wearable kits to track vital signs and behavior in the days following discharge.
 This reduces the risk of readmission by enabling real-time oversight and structured follow-up, especially for high-risk patients with comorbidities.

 How Mindbowser Can Help